 Some may ask, “Why did God let all these series of events to happen?
 Couldn’t he prevent them from happening?”
 Yes God could have let the tree of knowledge of good and evil be protected by angels from Adam & Eve.
 However God allow these things to happen for three main good reasons:

 - Free Will – God allows us to have free will.
 However every action has a consequence.

 - To Test Mankind – God tests human beings like jewelers test gems and gold (Zechariah 13:9, 1 Corinthians 3:13, Psalm 17:3, Psalm 66:10, 1 Peter 1:7)

 - To Teach Mankind a History Lesson on Disobedience to God.
 Sin Causes Death but people won’t believe until history shows that it does.

 God’s Mind is Not Like Ours

 God’s mind is not like ours, nor his ways are like our ways (Isaiah 55:8).
 God is both merciful and calculated.
-He knew that he needed to save the human race by shedding his precious blood (Ephesians 1:4-6, 1 Peter 1:20).
+He knew that he needed to save the human race through Jesus Christ (Ephesians 1:4-6, 1 Peter 1:20).
 He knew there would be big sacrifices in order to have the best outcome of peace on Earth (Revelation 22:3).
-This is why after Adam and Eve sinned, he was able to speak forth the solution by stating the woman’s seed [God himself as Jesus Christ] will crush the serpent [Satan] (Genesis 3:15).
-He knows how his creations think.
-Think of God as your parent.
-Your parent knows how you are because they been around you since birth.
-Your parent teaches you lessons by with their experience in order for you to do good.
-However if you rebel against your parent, you’ll get punished or even disowned.
-It is the same concept with God but God is like a parent who controls every aspect of your life.
+This is why after Adam and Eve sinned, he was able to speak forth the solution by stating that the woman’s seed will crush the serpent (Genesis 3:15).

 Accept Jesus Christ